The Colonel In the Kitchen: A Surprising History Of Sous Vide

 Most sources credit two French chefs — Bruno Goussault and George Pralus — with independently developing sous vide, then working together to refine it.

 When Goussault, who's known as the "father of sous vide," developed the technique in 1971, he was looking for a way to improve the tenderness of roast beef.
 Pralus, who's also been called the "father of sous vide," discovered in 1974 that wrapping foie gras in plastic prevented the fatty liver from shrinking as it cooked.
-In the mid-'70s the two chefs teamed up with Cryovac, a plastic manufacturer, to fine-tune the method.
+A few years later, the two chefs teamed up with Cryovac, a plastic manufacturer, to fine-tune the method.

 By 1991, when Goussault opened the Culinary Research and Education Academy in Paris, as a training center that promised to take the technique "from boil-in-bag to haute cuisine," sous vide was on its way.